About Japanese Maple Trees: Acer palmatum and A. japonicum

 When planting your new tree, ensure the hole is wide enough to encompass the root mass.
 Like rhododendrons, it does not need to be planted deeply.
 Mix into the soil rich organic compost and some bone meal.
 This will help the young tree to establish quicker.

-How To Care For Japanese Maple Trees
+How to Care for Japanese Maple Trees

 Most Japanese maple trees like regular watering, but do not let it get waterlogged.
 Ensure the site is well-draining.
 Don’t wet the leaves too much during hot summer months, as it can aid in leaf parching.
 Always best to water early morning.
 Established maples during summer should be watered at least twice a week as with a regular irrigation schedule.
 However, maples from the Dwarf group can adapt to dryer conditions such as alpine gardening.